 There are a number of available poison baits, but these pose a hazard to humans, pets, and other wildlife and may enter the water supply.
 Again, read and follow the label instructions carefully.

 Health, Safety, and Nuisance Concerns

 As both pests carry infectious diseases and parasites, it is important to wear disposable gloves when handling the dead animals.
 Either bury them or place them in plastic bags in the trash.
-If a live trap is used, remember that the South Carolina Department of Natural Resources does not allow relocation of trapped animals to another location due to animal and human disease exposure; therefore, the captured animals will have to be euthanized.
+If a live trap is used, remember that the South Carolina Department of Natural Resources does not allow the relocation of trapped animals to another location due to animal and human disease exposure; therefore, the captured animals will have to be euthanized.